The Multiversity: The Multiversity #1

 The first chapter, illustrated by Ivan Reis, Joe Prado, and Nei Ruffino, The Multiversity features heroes from all 52 of the Earths in the DC Universe coming together to battle an attack by the Gentry on the Multiverse.
 Morrison described The Multiversity as a big team book, featuring characters from all over the Multiverse, and featuring a team that looks "after the welfare of the entire multiverse and they're headquartered in a place called the Multiversity."
 Morrison compared the team to a Justice League of the Multiverse.
 The team includes characters such as Earth-26's Captain Carrot as well as Thunderer, an Aboriginal version of Marvel Comics' Thor from Earth-7.

 The story involves Monitor Nix Uotan travelling to Earth-7 only to find it destroyed with Thunderer as its only living superhero.
-Uotan is attacked and turned into an evil version of himself by the intergalactic monsters of the Gentry.
+Uotan is attacked and turned into an evil version of himself by the extradimensional monsters of The Gentry.
 The story then switches to Earth-23 and features Calvin Ellis, the Superman of this world, being pulled into a parallel universe "doorway" created by Earth-23's Lex Luthor, sending Ellis to the Hall of Heroes (or Multiversity), an interdimensional gathering place for heroes from all 52 Earths.
 The Hall is also referred to as Valla-Hal and Monitor Station Infinity.
 It is here Ellis meets heroes from the rest of the Multiverse who have also been summoned there as well and travels to Earth-8 to try and stop the Gentry's invasion.
 The story ends with the appearance of an evil Nix Uotan on Earth-8, a version of Uotan that has been corrupted by the Gentry.
 The Multiversity #1 was published in August 2014.